-Just like any other day, there will be thousands of bicycles, lorries, vans, taxis, cars, motorbikes and pedestrians using the streets of London.
+Just like any other day, there will be thousands of bicycles, buses, lorries, vans, taxis, cars, motorbikes and pedestrians using the streets of London.
 WNBR liaises with the police and other authorities to help the ride run smoothly, be we cannot be there at your side to make sure you are safe.
 You need to take care of your own health and safety if you are riding with us.
 So, like any other day of the year, we cannot guarantee your safety and we cannot accept any responsibility or liability for any mishaps that happen while you are riding through London.

 Here is some guidance.

 Some families with children take part in the ride.
 We believe this is solely a matter for parental discretion as we are not in a position to say who can ride a bike on the streets of London.
 Our mission, messages and activities are not aimed at children, although all people stand to benefit from healthier, safer lifestyles, attitudes, behaviours and environment.